mdhillo22/group-story/story.md

-Once upon a time, a robot and a wizard met in a coffee shop.
+Once upon a time, a robot and a wizard met in a library..
-"Hey," said the wizard, "Do you want to build a castle on the moon?"